gershnik/intrusive_shared_ptr/README.md

 This file is auto-generated from all the library headers.
 Include it in your build.

 If using CMake, the `isptr_add_module` function is provided to simplify doing so (see [Integration](#integration) section above).

+If using Meson, depend on `isptr-module` to add the module to a target, or use the pkg-config `module` variable to locate it when consuming an installed package (see [Integration](#integration) section above).

 ## Reference